 Many school breaches are the result of phishing attacks.
 In this hacking technique, a school district employee receives an email containing a malware link.
 Clicking on the link allows his or her machine or mobile device (i.e. a network “endpoint”) to become infected.
 This gives the hacker an opening to pierce the school district’s network and steal data.
 For context, Verizon reported in 2018 that users in the U.S open 30% of phishing all emails, with 12% of those targeted clicking on infected links or attachments.

-Hackers also deploy ransomware and lock up the school’s data until the district pays the hacker’s price.
+Hackers also deploy ransomware attacks and lock up the school’s data -or threaten to disclose confidential information- until the district pays the hacker’s price.
 Another technique involves social engineering, where a hacker impersonates a district employee or vendor in order to steal network login credentials.
-Hackers take advantage of the relative openness of school district networks, student laptops and mobile apps, which are set up for community inclusion and student access to educational resources – creating vulnerability to breach in the process.
+Hackers take advantage of the relative openness of public school networks, student laptops, and mobile apps, which are set up for community inclusion and student access to educational resources – creating vulnerability to breach in the process.

 As CSO Magazine reported, citing the Verizon breach study, “The number of security incidents involving mobile devices has increased over the past year, but companies are not protecting their mobile assets as well as they do other systems.
 One in three organizations admitted to suffering a compromise due to a mobile device.”

-One the defense side, school districts usually have not prioritized strong security.
+On the defense side, school districts, usually have not prioritized strong security.
 They may not have the personnel or skill sets to defend digital assets.
 However, cleaning up data breaches is financially costly for schools.
 The district may also face state and federal penalties for failing to follow security precautions.

-At the very least, it makes sense to back up school data.
-Data loss is a common consequence of malware, breaches and ransomware.
-Improved awareness can also help.
-It’s a good idea to train administrators, teachers and students about cyber security through professional security companies/IT employees.
-For example, if people are more savvy about phishing, they will be less likely to click on malware links.
+Security awareness training: It’s a good idea to train administrators, teachers, and students about cybersecurity through professional security companies/IT staff.
+For example, if people are savvier about phishing, they will be less likely to click on malware links.

 How Prey Can Help

-Prey offers a solution for helping schools and universities implement improved cyber security.
-It provides unified management of security, enabling groupings of devices by class, usage, or state with custom tags.
+Prey offers a solution for helping schools and universities implement improved cybersecurity.
+It provides unified management of device security, enabling groupings of devices by class, usage, or state with custom tags.
 Security managers can thus view devices’ statuses and hardware changes.
 They can assign them to faculty or students through a single, multi-operating system platform.